Research in Primary Languages

 We're great believers in research supporting teaching and teaching feeding research.
 Check out our Network, and join us!
 NEW!
 RiPL Newsletter 3 (June 2018) now available.

 Seven areas of key research looking at issues and challenges for the teaching and learning of foreign languages in primary schools in England.

 One-page, reader-friendly summaries of research related to language teaching in schools.

 Take part in lectures, presentations, practical workshops and lively discussions.
 Have your say!
 NEW!
-8 CPD Sessions on primary MFL at the Uni of Essex.
+A day of engaging lectures, workshops and networking for teachers at the Uni of Essex - 10 July 2018